fwmechanic/k_edit/README.md

 the DBG macros which are sprinkled liberally throughout the source code.

 Prior to release 11.6, nuwen.net MinGW *purposely* DID NOT include `gdb`; the newest (64-bit-only) MinGW distros now include `gdb`, and I have used it a couple of times.
 I generally only use a debugger to debug crashes, so if `gdb` is unavailable I use [DrMinGW](https://github.com/jrfonseca/drmingw) as a minimalist way of obtaining a useful stack-trace when a crash occurs.
 It is necessary to build K w/full debug information in order to use either DrMinGW or `gdb`: open GNUmakefile, search for "DBG_BUILD" for instructions on how to modify that file to build K most suitably for DrMinGW and `gdb`).

-# Release Fileset

-A release is the minimum fileset needed to run the editor

-run `krls outputdirname`  (this is currently broken)

-1. outputdirname must already exist.
-It may be relative to the cwd.
-1. the output of this process also includes a self-extracting "installer" exe file (all the installer does is self-extract, so calling it an "installer" is a major stretch.

-# Deployment (a.k.a. "installation")

-K was designed to be "copy and run" (a "release") anywhere.
-I have successfully run it from network shares and "thumb drives".

 # Persistent Footprint (a.k.a. spoor)